nadrojisk/PythonIDS/project2.md

 ### 5. Responder

+Responder out of all the other attacks is by far the most complicated and the one of the ones with the most background knowledge.
+The other being the metasploit exploit.
 It is important to understand what a LLMNR and NBT-NS server broadcast is in order to understand how this kind of attack works.
 When a DNS server request fails, Microsoft Windows systems use Link-Local Multicast Name Resolution (LLMNR) and the Net-BIOS Name Service (NBT-NS) for a “fallback” name resolution.
 This poses a huge threat as if the DNS name is not resolved, then the client (aka the victim in this scenario) performs and unauthenticated UDP broadcast to the network asking all other systems if it has the name that it is looking for.
 We can see now why this is a problem as this entire process is unauthenticated and broadcasted to the entire network.
 This allows any machine on the network to respond and claim to be the target machine.

-Responder is a tool that allows us to use LLMNR, NBT-NS, and MDNS poisoning.
-What this means is that we can use an LLMNR and NBT-NS Spoofing attack against a network.
+Responder can use an LLMNR and NBT-NS spoofing to poision a network.
 This sort of attack takes advantage of default Windows configurations in order to achieve its end goal.
 It is important to understand what a LLMNR and NBT-NS server broadcast is in order to understand how this kind of attack works.
 When a DNS server request fails, Microsoft Windows systems use Link-Local Multicast Name Resolution (LLMNR) and the Net-BIOS Name Service (NBT-NS) for a “fallback” name resolution.